Designations Congruent with Things: Chapter 26

 “Um, yes.”
 Draygon replies.
 “I was born in—”

-“No,” Newton says, squinting in the increasingly lateral sun.
-“Don’t say it.
+“No,” Newton says, squinting in the increasingly lateral sun, “don’t say it.
 Also.
 Stop distracting me, Mathionista.
-So, to resume the story, I read that business and then I wrote to him.
-Truth be told, I wasn’t up on quantum mechanics at all, and I mean, at all people, but I was very interested in whether the whole spontaneous space-time tear thing was an accident or intentional.”
+So, to resume the story, I read the paper, then I wrote to him.
+Truth be told, I wasn’t up on quantum mechanics at all, and I mean, at all, but I was very interested in whether the whole spontaneous space-time tear thing was accidental or intentional.”

-Hermann shifts beneath the vivid recollection of a dark and slovenly apartment in Cambridge, his T-shirt clinging to his back on an unreasonably warm September night, firing out an email with a guitar pick between his teeth so he wouldn’t lose the blasted thing prior to the open mic night at Camera Obscura.
+Hermann vividly recollects a dark and slovenly apartment in Cambridge, his T-shirt clinging to his back on an unreasonably warm September night, firing out an email with a guitar pick between his teeth so he wouldn’t lose the blasted thing prior to the open mic night at Camera Obscura.

-“It took him all of four hours to write me back, even though it was something like five AM in Berlin,” Newton continues, grinning, like such a statement conveys anything notable, which it does not.
+“It took him all of four hours to write me back, even though it was something like five AM in Berlin.”
+Newton grins like such a statement conveys anything notable, which it does not.

-Hermann can still remember the night, long ago and sleepless, can still remember the frustrated insomnia he’d suffered for weeks after the first kaiju attack, before he’d has his degree, before anyone was listening to him.
+Hermann remembers the night, long ago and sleepless, remembers the frustrated insomnia he’d suffered for weeks after the first kaiju attack, before he’d earned his degree, before anyone was listening to him.

 Hermann remembers.

-“Only vaguely,” Hermann replies, pulling sunglasses out of his pocket and offering them to Newton.
+“Only vaguely.”
+Hermann draws sunglasses out of his pocket and offers them to Newton.

-The other man’s expression twitches into brief and unmistakable amusement before smoothing itself into the benevolent superiority of the practiced raconteur as he settles his sunglasses into place.
+The other man’s expression twitches into amusement before smoothing itself into the benevolent superiority of a practiced raconteur.
+He settles his sunglasses into place.

 “Fortunately for your colleagues,” Newton says, “I happen to have your message saved to the cloud.
 So I could—”